• Home

 D. Software License

-The ICA-AtoM software is released under the GPL v.2 license.
-It consists of a number of GPL v.2 compatible libraries, predominately the Qubit Toolkit and the symfony web application framework.
+The ICA-AtoM software is released under the AGPL-3 license.
+It consists of a number of AGPL-3 compatible libraries, predominately the Qubit Toolkit and the symfony web application framework.
 Due to the large number of contributors from these and other software libraries, it is not possible to assign copyright to a single person or organization.
 Therefore, copyright of all the software code used within ICA-AtoM remains with the original authors.

-However, all the code used in the ICA-AtoM software is strictly verified for compliance with the GPL v.2 license, thereby making the entire distribution freely useable to any and all parties under the terms of the GPL v.2 license.
+However, all the code used in the ICA-AtoM software is strictly verified for compliance with the AGPL-3 license, thereby making the entire distribution freely useable to any and all parties under the terms of the AGPL-3 license.
 This includes the ability to make changes to the source code and to redistribute free versions of the software.
-One can also charge a fee for copying, modifying and redistributing the software and any other related services as long as the software code itself and any modifications or derivative works created from it remain free and publicly accessible under the same GPL v.2 license.
+One can also charge a fee for copying, modifying and redistributing the software and any other related services as long as the software code itself and any modifications or derivative works created from it remain free and publicly accessible under the same AGPL-3 license.

 F. Project Funding